ComedicChimera/berry/README.md

 - [ ] Target 15: Garbage Collection
     * Mark-and-Sweep GC
         - Write it single threaded for now (later adapt it to be STW).
-        - No support for polymorphic types (require type pointer maps).
+        - No support for polymorphic types (for now; requires type pointer maps).
-        - Lazy sweeping: allocator will sweep thread-local garbage when it needs more space for allocation (as a part of the generic malloc path).
         - Generation of stack and register maps
-        - Efficient stack crawling for marking
+        - Stack crawling for marking
     * Automatic Heap Allocation
         - All allocations with `new` default to heap allocation.
         - Slice literals also default to heap allocation.